The Cyprus Tax System: Features, Pros, and Cons

 Choose a bank that best suits your needs and has a good reputation in the banking industry.
 There are several international banks operating in Grenada, such as Republic Bank Grenada Limited, Scotiabank Grenada and others.

+Individuals need a passport, proof of address (such as a utility bill) and proof of income (such as a tax return or bank statement from another country).
 Legal entities need proof of company existence, documents confirming the composition of directors and shareholders, documents disclosing a company's beneficiary, and a power of attorney for the account manager.

 Fill in a bank account application form and state what services you need.